marwahaha/ozpics/README.md

 #### 17. Describe the way tasks are allocated and tracked in your project.

+Tasks are divided into two parts for this project, front end of design and styling, backend of functions and features.

 #### 18. Discuss how Agile methodology is being implemented in your project.